awslabs/aws-amplify-identity-broker/Documentation/UserDocumentation.md

 ## Identity Providers

+The setup of federation with 3rd party Identity Providers has to be done within the Amazon Cognito User Pool associated with your running broker and a small change is to make on the broker itseld to let him aware of the additionnal IdPs to display (see PREREQUISITE down below).

+The changes made against the Amazon Cognito User Pool should be done within the AWS console.

 __PREREQUISITE__:

 To add identity providers, you need to insert these providers under the file _config-overrides.js_ which is at the root of the project.